Zazou89/BetterBags_GuardiansDream/README.md

 # BetterBags - Guardians of the Dream
 This addon must be used with [BetterBags](https://www.curseforge.com/wow/addons/better-bags).
 It creates a new category for all Guardians of the Dream Items.

+It contains the following categories:
+- Dreamseeds
+- Currencies
+- Containers

 # Display the Guardians of the Dream Section
 Make sure you have enabled *BetterBags* and *Betterbags - Guardians of the Dream* Addons.
 Then open your bags, click on the bag icon, navigate to the **Section Categories** and check **Guardians of the Dream**.